-LDC Ukraine is firmly established as one of the country’s three largest grains and oilseeds exporters, specializing in wheat, barley, maize, sunflower and soybeans.
+LDC Ukraine is firmly established as one of the country’s three largest grains and oilseeds exporters, specializing in wheat, barley and maize.

 And in 2019 LDC’s Sugar Platform succeeded in becoming one of Ukraine’s main actors in the export of beet sugar to international markets.